 "Of course I know!
 But when I wrote it, I didn't exactly do it in the usual way.
 The song was… different…" Her voice died down as she started to see what the miko meant.

 "Obviously it's different, that's why I like it, right?
 And like I said, there is a theme."
 Rei looked at her with a smile.
 "Hope."

 Minako blinked, stunned.
 She recalled everything about her song, pondering about the meanings behind.
 She said she wrote this song in a different way, because there never was any detailed planning with this song, nor any hardcore editing.
-It was, like Rei said, words poured out of her mind, nearly like a rant of words she kept to herself.
+It was, like Rei said, words poured out from her mind, nearly like a rant of words she usually would keep to herself.
 What was she thinking?
 About her illness?
 Her fear?
 Her regrets?
 No, at the end, it was about her strength.
 Proving she existed; that she had the courage to face what was ahead of her, and the courage to speak out what she felt and what she wanted.

 Rei was right.